MaastrichtU-IDS/dsri-documentation/website/docs/create-dsri-project.md

 1. Click the **Project** drop-down menu to see a list of all available projects.
 Select **Create Project**.

 2. In the **Create Project** dialog box, enter a unique name in the **Name** field.
-Use a short and meaningful name for your project as the project identifier is unique across all projects, such as `legal-text-analysis` or `ml-covid-pathways`
+Use a short and meaningful name for your project as the project identifier is unique across all projects, such as `workspace-yourname` or `ml-covid-pathways`

 3. Add the **Display Name** ` DSR Workshop`and **Description** ` DSRI Community Workshop Projects`details for the project.